samj001/FindCompany/README.md

       - contact name (null if 'N' in M/W column)
       - ethnicity (null if 'N' in M/W column)

-   2733924  companies searched (from the bigger file) 4291  companies matched (from more than 9000s item in the smaller file)
+   2733924  companies searched (from the bigger file), 4291  companies matched (from more than 9000s item in the smaller file)

  - result file:(.csv)